Skip to content

 The pre-auth gate runs the CRA call synchronously, before the deposit goes to the card acquirer or to the open-banking initiator.
 The cashier holds the deposit while the CRA returns.
 The PSP receives the deposit-authorization request only after the CRA has cleared the player.
 If the CRA times out or returns a hard flag, the deposit fails or routes to a soft-block path.
 This is the conservative posture.
 It is also the latency-tightest one, because the CRA call sits inside the same window as the auth call.

 The asynchronous side-channel runs the CRA call in parallel with the deposit auth.
 The PSP authorizes the deposit on a normal cashier timeline.
 The CRA call writes its result to the player record on its own clock.
 The result then gates the next deposit attempt that crosses a relevant threshold, not the deposit that just completed.
-This pattern is defensible at Stage 1, where the trigger is a 30-day rolling window and the operator has weeks to evaluate the result before the next threshold-crossing deposit.
-It is not defensible at Stage 2, where a single deposit can cross the £1,000 / 24-hour trigger by itself.
+This pattern is defensible at the light-touch tier, where the trigger is a 30-day rolling window and the operator has weeks to evaluate the result before the next threshold-crossing deposit.
+It is not defensible at the enhanced tier, where a single deposit can cross the proposed £1,000 / 24-hour trigger by itself.

-The pragmatic split the pilot data points operators toward: Stage 1 runs side-channel because the LCCP 3.4.4 trigger is rolling, the data is light, and the cost of pre-auth is unrecovered cashier conversion on every deposit.
-Stage 2 runs pre-auth because a single big deposit can cross the threshold and the operator has no second chance to evaluate before crediting.
-The Stage 2 path is where the 1.5 second budget bites.
+The pragmatic split the pilot data points operators toward: the light-touch check runs side-channel because the LCCP 3.4.4 trigger is rolling, the data is light, and the cost of pre-auth is unrecovered cashier conversion on every deposit.
+The enhanced assessment runs pre-auth because a single big deposit can cross the threshold and the operator has no second chance to evaluate before crediting.
+The enhanced path is where the 1.5 second budget bites.

 The PSP layer is downstream of this decision.
 Cashier orchestrators sitting in front of Worldpay, Nuvei, Adyen, or Paysafe build the CRA-call leg into the operator's own backend, then pass an affordability_pass boolean (or a tier code) into the PSP's auth request as merchant metadata.
 The PSP itself does not run the CRA call.
 What changes for the PSP is that a pre-auth-gated transaction arriving with affordability_pass=false should not authorize at all, so the orchestrator either suppresses the auth or sends it with a known-decline-policy flag.
-The vendor-coordination work is contractual, not technical: every PSP doing UK gambling volume in 2026 has had to update its merchant-API contract to accept the affordability tag.
+The vendor-coordination work is contractual, not technical: the affordability flag belongs in the merchant-API contract so the PSP treats it as binding metadata rather than a free-form field operators happen to send.

 Decomposing the 1.5 second budget, leg by leg